 ITT Lead for Merton Special Teaching Alliance

 Fiona is a senior leader at Perseid School, an outstanding special school in the London Borough of Merton.
 Perseid School meets the needs of pupils aged 3-19 with severe, profound and complex learning difficulties, including those with an additional diagnosis of autism.
-The school is accredited by the National Autistic Society and is a National Teaching School.
-The school was designated as a specialist school for communication and interaction by the Specialist Schools and Academies Trust.
 Fiona has been teaching for 25 years, and has been a school leader for 18 years in both mainstream and special needs settings.

 Fiona’s special interests are communication and behaviour support, staff development, coaching and mentoring (she is a trained NLP Practitioner), curriculum development, raising pupil achievement, safeguarding and leading and working in teams.
-Fiona regularly teaches on Initial Teacher Training programmes with London South Bank University and Kingston University London.
+Fiona regularly teaches on Initial Teacher Training programmes with London South Bank University.

-Fiona holds a Master’s degree in Special Educational Needs from The University of Birmingham and is a visiting lecturer at London Southbank and Kingston Universities.
+Fiona holds a Master’s degree in Special Educational Needs from The University of Birmingham.

 Louis Jhugroo, Deputy Headteacher at Cricket Green School